Daniel O'Donnell: 2000–present

 In 2015, O'Donnell became the first artist to have charted at least one new album in the UK charts for 28 consecutive years (1988–2015), when his latest album The Hank Williams Songbook entered the UK Artist Albums Chart at number 5.

-A Daniel O'Donnell Visitors' Centre was opened in Dungloe in May, 2012, which displays all his gold discs, awards and wedding suit.
+A Daniel O'Donnell Visitors' Centre was opened in Dungloe in May, 2012, displaying his memorabilia – this closed in 2019 when the building was sold.

 In Autumn 2015, he appeared on Strictly Come Dancing.
 He was eliminated third; in week 4 of the series.

 In October 2015, Daniel and his wife Majella starred in the first series of their TV programme Daniel and Majella's B&B Road Trip.
 That series aired on UTV but moved to RTÉ in 2016.

 Personal life

 O'Donnell was married, aged 40, on 4 November 2002, to 41-year-old divorcée Majella McLennan from Thurles, whom he met on holiday in Tenerife three years previously.
-McLennan received an annulment of her previous marriage, by which she had two children (Siobhan and Michael).
+McLennan received an annulment of her previous marriage, by which she had two children.
 The couple live in Meenbanad, County Donegal, and spend time at their second home in Tenerife.

-O'Donnell also has two step-grandchildren - a step-granddaughter, Olivia, and a step-grandson, Archie, who are his wife's grandchildren.
+O'Donnell is proficient in Irish and presented a show in that language for the broadcaster TG4.

-Daniel is proficient in Irish and presented a show in that language for the broadcaster TG4.
+O'Donnell rarely speaks about politics but voiced his support for the Thirty-fourth Amendment of the Constitution of Ireland in 2015.
+He has also spoken out in support of redress for homeowners in Ireland whose houses were built using mica.